electro75/Natours/README.md

 ### REM :
 - Using lenghts and font-sizes in rem helps in writing highly responsive web pages as all sizes will be relative to root.

+### BEM Principle :
+- BEM stands for Block Element Modifier.
+This is one of the techniques that is used to name CSS classes.